-Of course, the main reason is to widen your vocabulary and learn new words.
-Just by reading something for pleasure you can build your English vocabulary in great leaps.
+Of course, the main reason is to broaden your vocabulary and learn unfamiliar words.
+Just by reading something for pleasure, you can build your English vocabulary in great leaps.

-As you read the book of your choice you will find that you are learning these new words in context.
+As you read novels of your choice, you will find that you are learning these extra words in context.
 You will start to see groups of words appearing that all seem to belong together.

-Another reading skill you will develop is in grammar and English fluency.
+Other reading skills you will develop are grammar and English fluency.

-Authors are fantastic at using the English language in a very complex manner.
-Your English will improve as you learn English grammar and English usage from the pages of a good book.
+Authors are very good at using the English language in a very complex manner.
+Your English will improve as you learn English grammar and English usage from the pages of a good novel.

 You will gain far more from reading a novel that you love than from a normal English vocabulary book.